 On a clear summer night, there’s really no limit to how far into space you can see.
 Obviously, after some distance, you won’t be able to make out details of stars and galaxies.

-With 10×50 binoculars, you should be able to observe most stars and easily locate the brighter stars like Sirius and Canopus.
+Provided you set up them correctly, with 10×50 binoculars, you should be able to observe most stars and easily locate the brighter stars like Sirius and Canopus.

 You can also see some galaxies, nebulae and star clusters, though not in much detail as you would if you were using a 15×50 pair of binoculars.